MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/host-firewall-reporting.md

 > [!NOTE]
 > Make sure to follow the instructions from the section above and properly configure your devices for the early preview participation.

-- After enabling the events, Microsoft 365 Defender will start to monitor the data, which includes:
+- After enabling the events, Microsoft Defender XDR will start to monitor the data, which includes:
    - Remote IP
    - Remote Port
    - Local Port